darasus/ai-blog/content/python-a-language-for-the-masses.md

   massive library of pre-written code that you can use to build your projects.
   This allows you to save time and get your projects going quicker than if you started from scratch.
+intro: Python is a general-purpose programming language that was created in 1991.
+It’s easy to read and understand and has a much simpler syntax than other programming languages such as C or Java.
+Its simple syntax, readability, and general ease of use have made Python an extremely popular choice for new programmers.
+According to the census of programming languages from PYPL, Python is the third most widely used programming language globally with a usage of about 20%.
+Furthermore, Python was also identified as one of the top 10 fastest growing computer languages.
+This post will explain why you should learn Python, teach you everything you need to know about this wonderful coding language, and provide some resources for getting started.
+So keep reading to discover more about this awesome programming
 ---

 ## What can you do with Python?